 Jenque found this cool Robinhood duck on her Jeep at Lowes!

 Are you a Treasure Valley Jeep owner who's been ducked?
 We'd love to see your photos!
-When you're sharing them on Instagram, make sure your tag @1079litefm so we can see them and feature you on our story!
+Send them to us through our app!